vocalpy/vak/README.md

 Other parameters that specify the network itself can be changed in the code but require knowledge of tensorflow.
 ## Results of running the code
 The code contains a section for evaluating performance in the training set and a section for labeling new data.
-Labels of new data, in the folder set by the variable `test_data_directory`
+Labels of new data, in the folder set by the variable `test_data_directory`, are saved in a single Matlab file, whos name is set by `results_file`.
+The file contains two cell arrays:
+* keys - contains the original file names.
+* estimates - contains the estimates labels for all time bins as a real vector.